jesus-rod/jesus-rod/README.md

 - 🌱 I’m currently learning more Systems Design
 - 💬 Ask me about iOS, React, Typescript/Javascript and AWS
-- 📫 How to reach me: best through Twitter https://twitter.com/devpragmatico or  LinkedIn https://www.linkedin.com/in/jesus-rod/
+- 📫 How to reach me: best through LinkedIn https://www.linkedin.com/in/jesus-rod/
 - ⚡ Fun fact: No fun here, get back to work